bonny/Developer-Loggers-for-Simple-History/readme.txt

 6. Example output from the WordPress post to Slack Logger.
 Here you can see me failing to login, then succeeding to login, updating a plugin, and finally I log out.

 == Changelog ==

 ## Changelog

+= 0.4 (August 2016) =

+- Logger for Limit Logins Attempts has moved to Simple History, so more users can benefit from it.
+- When a plugin update is found: use the english name for the plugin, instead of the translated name.

 = 0.3.4 (June 2016) =